TBooker/GlobalAdaptation/README.md

 - Examine the distribution of Fst from the neutral simulations to establish cut-off value
 - Randomly draw a

-If there is anything incomplete, you find bugs or you want clarification on anything, please don't hesitate to get in touch.
+If there is anything incomplete, you find bugs or you want clarification on anything, please don't hesitate to get in touch (my_last_name [at] zoology [dot] ubc [dot] ca)

 **A Disclaimer** If you want to use any of this code, keep an eye on path names.
 I am lazy and generally hard-code in paths and directories